leonardomso/33-js-concepts/README.md

 ---

 ## 20. Pure Functions, Side Effects, State Mutation and Event Propagation
+A pure function is a function that, given the same input, always returns the same output without causing any side effects.
+Pure functions do not rely on or modify external state, making them predictable and easier to test.

+A side effect occurs when a function modifies some state outside its own scope or interacts with the outside world (e.g., changing a global variable, manipulating DOM elements, or making network requests).
+Functions with side effects can lead to unpredictable behavior.

+State mutation refers to changing the state of an object or variable after it has been created.
+In functional programming, state should ideally remain immutable to prevent unintended side effects.
+Immutable data structures help maintain predictable application behavior.

+Event propagation is the process by which an event travels through the DOM hierarchy.
+It occurs in two phases: capturing (from the root to the target) and bubbling (from the target back up to the root).
+Developers can control event handling by specifying which phase to use.

 ### <img  align= center width=40px height=40px src="https://cdn-icons-png.flaticon.com/512/1945/1945940.png"> Articles